wermos/website/lessons/procedural-generation-virtual-worlds/perlin-noise-part-2/perlin-noise-computing-derivatives.md

 \end{array}
 $$

-Finally to compute the normal of the vertex, all you need to do now is to compute the cross product of these two vectors (the result of the cross product will be correct even of the two input vectors are not normalized: the resulting vector will be perpendicular to the two input vectors, though it might not be normalized itself):
+Finally, to compute the normal of the vertex, all you need to do now is to compute the cross product of these two vectors (the result of the cross product will be correct even if the two input vectors are not normalized: the resulting vector will be perpendicular to the two input vectors, though it might not be normalized itself):

 $$Normal_{Vx,z} = T_z \times T_x.$$

 This technique works great but:

-- First what happens when we want to compute the derivatives for the vertices at the edges of the grid?
-Well you can't.
+- First, what happens when we want to compute the derivatives for the vertices at the grid's edges?
+Well, you can't.
 - We also explained (figure 3) that the smaller the space between two samples when we compute the derivative using a forward difference, the more accurate the result.
-In other words the larger the space between the vertices, the less accurate the computation of the partial derivatives.
-Later on in this chapter we will show the difference between the partial derivative computed with a forward difference and the analytical solution that we are now going to study.
+In other words, the larger the space between the vertices, the less accurate the computation of the partial derivatives.
+Later in this chapter, we will show the difference between the partial derivative computed with a forward difference and the analytical solution we will now study.

 ## Analytical Partial Derivatives of the Perlin Noise Function